NattapolDedruktip/SQL_project_job_analysis/README.md

 # Conclusion

-- Skills that who interesting in Business Analyst should learn are SQL , Excel , Tableau , Python and Power BI because these skill are met high demand and high salary criteria.
+- Skills that individuals interested in a Business Analyst role should focus on include SQL, Excel, Tableau, Python, and Power BI, as these skills meet both high-demand and high-salary criteria.

-- If we look at skills that get highest salary you may see that low demand job.
-So if you make decision base on that criteria may lead you the result that you don't want .
+- However, if you only consider skills associated with the highest salaries, you may notice they are often linked to low-demand jobs.
+Making decisions based solely on this criterion could lead to unexpected or undesirable outcomes.

 - Good Hypothesis → Good Criteria → Good Analysis Results